konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 Let's start with kinds of tests relevant for us:
 - Component/repository specific **unit tests**
-  - Tests **logic** of a single Konveyor component (hub, UI, …), doesn’t require running whole Konveyor installation or other components (like Keycloak) to be executed, but either doesn’t need it or mocking it.
+  - Tests **logic** of a single Konveyor component (hub, UI, …), doesn’t require running whole Konveyor installation or other components (like Keycloak SSO) to be executed, but either doesn’t need it or mocking it.
   - Test technology/framework depends on technology used in a given component.
   - Unit tests are optional and if existed should be placed in the component repository.